+(iii) deleted;

-- (v) Phased array antennas which are capable of being scanned electronically and which are designed for use at frequencies exceeding 31.8 gigahertz (excluding those used for microwave land systems (MLS) based on international civil aviation standards) - (v)-2 Radio direction finding equipment for monitoring with an operating frequency exceeding 30 megahertz that falls under the following (a) and (b), or components thereof - (a) Radio direction finding equipment having an instantaneous bandwidth of 10 megahertz or more - (b) Radio direction finding equipment which is capable of finding a line of bearing to non-cooperating radio transmitters with a signal duration of less than 1 millisecond - (v)-3 Communication jamming equipment designed to intentionally and selectively interfere with or intentionally or selectively inhibit, block, reduce or induce mobile telecommunications that falls under any of the following, or components thereof - (a) Those simulating the functions of radio access network equipment - (b) Those detecting and exploiting the mobile telecommunications protocol employed - (c) Those exploiting the mobile telecommunications protocol employed - (v)-4 Equipment capable of detecting the position of objects by observing the interference of radio waves or other electromagnetic waves, without transmitting radio waves or other electromagnetic waves, and which is designed to detect and track moving objects by measuring the reflections of ambient radio frequency emissions transmitted by non-radar transmitters - (vi) Equipment for the design, manufacture, measurement, test, or repair of goods that fall under item (ii), (a), 2. or Article 14, item (v), or components or accessories thereof - (vii) In addition to what is listed in the preceding item, equipment for the design, manufacture, measurement, test, or repair of goods (excluding optical fiber testing equipment and measuring equipment) that fall under any of item (i), item (ii), item (iv), or item (v) through (v)-4, or components or accessories thereof
+- (iv) among Communication optical fibers with a length exceeding 500 meters, those that have a tensile strength of 2 giganewtons per square meter or more; - (v) phased array antennas which are capable of being scanned electronically and which are designed for use at frequencies exceeding 31.8 gigahertz (excluding those used for microwave land systems (MLS) based on international civil aviation standards); - (v)-2 radio direction finding equipment for monitoring with an operating frequency exceeding 30 megahertz that falls under the following (a) and (b), or components thereof: - (a) radio direction finding equipment having an instantaneous bandwidth of 10 megahertz or more; - (b) radio direction finding equipment which is capable of finding a line of

+- bearing to non-cooperating radio transmitters with a signal duration of less than 1 millisecond; - (v)-3 radio communication interception equipment or communication jamming equipment, or equipment monitoring operation of such equipment that falls under any of the following, or components thereof: - (a) radio communication interception equipment designed to extract voice or data transmitted through wireless communication; - (b) radio communication interception equipment designed to extract identification information, control signals, or other metadata that are transmitted through wireless communication and needed to identify mobile communication devices or subscribers; - (c) communication jamming equipment designed to intentionally and selectively interfere with or intentionally or selectively inhibit, block, reduce, or induce mobile telecommunications that falls under any of the following: - 1. communication jamming equipment simulating the functions of radio access network equipment; - 2. communication jamming equipment detecting and exploiting the mobile telecommunications protocol employed; - 3. communication jamming equipment exploiting the mobile telecommunications protocol employed (excluding that which falls under 2.); - (d) equipment designed to monitor operation of equipment that falls under any of (a) through (c); - (v)-4 equipment capable of detecting the position of objects by observing the interference of radio waves or other electromagnetic waves, without transmitting radio waves or other electromagnetic waves, and which is designed to detect and track moving objects by measuring the reflections of ambient radio frequency emissions transmitted by non-radar transmitters; - (v)-5 equipment monitoring communication by the method of using the Internet or components thereof that fall under the following (a) and (b) (excluding equipment designed for marketing activity, quality management of network services, or quality management of user experience): - (a) equipment that realizes all functions from the following 1. through 3. on carrier-class IP networks: - 1. analysis of the application layer; - 2. extraction of selected metadata and contents of applications; - 3. indexing of extracted data; - (b) equipment designed to execute the following 1. and 2.: - 1. retrieval based on hard selector; - 2. analysis of relationship between specific individuals or groups;

+- (vi) equipment for the design, manufacture, measurement, or testing of goods that fall under item (ii), (a), 2., Article 14, item (v) or item (v)-2, or components or accessories thereof; - (vii) beyond what is listed in the preceding item, equipment for the design, manufacture, measurement, or testing of goods (excluding optical fiber testing equipment and measuring equipment) that fall under any of item (i), item (ii), item (iv), or item (v) through (v)-5, or components or accessories thereof;

-(viii) Deleted
+(viii) deleted;